carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 > >
 > > 3.
 We want to use `docker run` to run the container.
 > >
+> > The following command should run the container and print out our default message, the version
+> > of Python:
 > > ~~~
 > > $ docker run alice/alpine-python
 > > ~~~
 > > {: .language-bash}
-> > should run the container and print out our default message, the version
-> > of Python.
 > >
+> > To run the container and print out "Hello world" instead:
 > > ~~~
 > > $ docker run alice/alpine-python echo "Hello World"
 > > ~~~
 > > {: .language-bash}
-> > will run the container and print out "Hello world" instead.
 > {: .solution}
 {: .challenge}